-Das deutsche Gesundheitssystem – The German health system Posted by Sandra Rösner on Jun 21, 2011 in Culture, Current Events, History, Language, People, Traditions
+Das deutsche Gesundheitssystem – The German health system Posted by Sandra Rösner on Jun 21, 2011 in Culture, Language, Traditions

 Some days ago, I realized that I have Zahnschmerzen (toothache).
 So, I went to see a doctor.
 This incident made me realize how important it is to know some basic phrases with which you can express that you are filling ill.
 Moreover, I would like to take the opportunity to explain how the procedure of seeing a doctor takes place in Germany.
 This comprises some general remarks on the German Gesundheitssystem (health system), too.

 All people in Germany are medically insured by law.
 That is to say, even when people are unemployed they need not worry about their health because the Arbeitsamt (job center) will pay the monthly fee for you.

 Germans are a kind of ‘hypochondriac’.
 When they feel ill they immediately go to see a doctor, as this is quite easy in Germany.
 You only need to arrange an appointment and immediately a doctor would examine you.
 Of course, the wait for an appointment may depend on the kind of doctor you want to contact.
 For example, the idle time for eye doctors and orthopedists can amount to several months.
 Anyway, the excessive consultations cost the government a lot of money, so, politicians passed a new law to have more control over the excessive consultation rates.
 Now, people have to pay 10 Euros Praxisgebühr (practice fee) per quarterly period if they want to consult a doctor.